OpenLightingProject/ola/plugins/osc/README.developer.md

     Group 2 ->
       [ target4 ]

-We could have used a set rather than a vector to hold the `NodeOSCTarget` objects, but then we'd need to define a `<` operator since the set container stores it's elements in sorted order.
+We could have used a set rather than a vector to hold the `NodeOscTarget` objects, but then we'd need to define a `<` operator since the set container stores it's elements in sorted order.
 Using a set would also require us to store the objects directly rather than pointers to the objects, This would